luyadev/luya/docs/guide/app-blocks.md

 |extra|{{luya\cms\base\PhpBlockView::extraValue()}}
 |placeholder|{{luya\cms\base\PhpBlockView::placeholderValue()}}

-Check the {{\luya\cms\base\PhpBlockView}} for full method reference to use inside the php block view.
+Check the {{\luya\cms\base\PhpBlockView}} for full method reference to use inside the PHP block view.

 ## Register and import

 After creating a block, you have to *import* it into your application.
-The reason behind the import process is to avoid rely on database structure (which cant be tracked in a VCS or SVN easily) and to work with php files you can manage in version control system (e.g. GitHub or Bitbucket).
+The reason behind the import process is to avoid rely on database structure (which cant be tracked in a VCS or SVN easily) and to work with PHP files you can manage in version control system (e.g. GitHub or Bitbucket).
 Run the [Import Command](luya-console.md):

 ```sh
 ./vendor/bin/luya import